finanalyst/GTK-Simple/README.md

 ## Installation

-This modules requires GTK3 library to be installed.
+This module requires the GTK3 library to be installed.

 To install it on Debian Linux:
 ```